 The Overseas Private Investment Corporation (OPIC) offers assistance to U.S. private investors in the form of political risk insurance, as well as loans and loan guarantees for their direct investment in Argentina.
 OPIC's main programs are:

 The passage of Leasing Law No. 25.248 in 2000 raised the stature of leasing as a financing option.
-Current leasing operations in Argentina account for 800 million, mostly of equipment leasing operations.
-Leasing activities increased approximately 55 percent year-on-year from 2009 to 2010, and industry experts expect this trend to continue evolving.
-Furthermore, leasing operations account for less than five percent of investment in Argentina, which represents a significant opportunity for growth.
+Leasing operations in Argentina currently account for USD $1.5 billion, mostly of equipment leasing operations.
+Leasing activities increased approximately 57.2 percent in 2014 year-on-year.
+Industry experts anticipate that leasing will continue to expand, and become a more popular financial instrument.
+According to Argentina’s Leasing Association, financing through leasing for SMEs increased 74 percent in the past three years and leasing to private individuals increased 200 leasing in the same time period..
+Leasing is mainly used in the transportation, logistics and automotive sector, purchase of industrial equipment, construction machinery, agricultural machinery, technology and telecommunications equipment and real estate.
 Some of the perceived advantages of leasing entail: installments which are fully deductible from capital gains taxes, no property taxes or taxes on interest, VAT applied proportionately on installments rather than up front, and accelerated depreciation.